Bachdz/IC2-EmotionRecognation/README.md

 ### Important for MAC-User

 TensorFlow for mac has to be installed a little bit different.
 Please follow this steps to install TensorFlow for MAC: https://developer.apple.com/metal/tensorflow-plugin/.
-Don't forget to comment the line `tensorflow~=2.11.0` in `requirement.txt`
+Don't forget to comment the line `tensorflow~=2.11.0` in `requirements.txt`

 ## Extract the pre-trainied models